HFO4/gameboy.live/README.md

     - B: `5`
     - Select: `6`
     - Start: `7`
-- check out `client_demo.html` for a simple demo (don't forget to run the server before using the command above &#x1F31D;)
+- check out `client_demo.html` for a simple demo and don't forget to run the server before by using the command above &#x1F31D;